marchoeppner/ont-demux/docs/usage.md

 nextflow run marchoeppner/ont-demux -profile my_profile -r 1.0 <other options here>
 ```

 The `-r` option specifies a github [release tag](https://github.com/marchoeppner/THIS_PIPELINE/releases) or branch, so could also point to `main` for the very latest code release.
-Please note that every major release of this pipeline (1.0, 2.0 etc) comes with a new reference data set, which has the be [installed](installation.md) separately.

 ## Options